SenPierre/ArchipelagoOoA/worlds/tloz_ooa/docs/en_The Legend of Zelda - Oracle of Ages.md

 ## Currently Known Bugs

 - Some locations doesn't show their item properly (and show instead the vanilla item).
 This include :
-    - The Hidden Tokay
     - Cheval Invention
     - Cheval Test
-    - Patch Tuni nut Ceremony
-    - Patch Broken Sword Ceremony
-    - Wild Tokay Game
+    - Past Library
+    - Present Library
 - Maku Tree gift doesn't drop properly (instead just spawn on the ground)
 - Flute sprite show the strange flute sprite instead of the correct companion flute sprite
-- There is some strange visual glitch when you open and close a menu.
 - Progressive Shield doesn't work properly if you lose your shield to a like-like
-- Default Seed is not always the same seed than in Lynna city
-- Essences & Trees aren't properly tracked
+- Trees aren't properly tracked
-- Cheating in an essence break the second screen of the inventory
+- Cheating in an essence break the second screen of the inventory (Please don't)
 - Gasha trees are turbo broken
-- Present D6 Compass show a map sprite
-- Initial Max Bomb is not properly set
-- Crescent Island portal sign doesn't have the proper text that state that the portal only open with current.
-- Rings description is misplaced in the ring menu
 - send_location command doesn't seems to work properly with the trees
-- Fairy hide & seek cinematic still trigger, yet shouldn't.

 ## Frequently Asked Questions